nonplayer/hammercrawl/hc_complete_rules.md

 While your character is assumed to have many unwritten skills simply through their class and background, you also begin the game with a few randomly determined skills that you somehow picked up during your pre-game life.
 Explanations for how you learned these skills are up to you.

 At creation, you begin with a base of 4 skills, modified by your INT mod.
 Thus if you have a -2 INT mod, then you only start with two skills.
 These are all you get.
 You will not automatically acquire more skills unless the Hammersmith and/or the whims of the game otherwise gift them to you.

+If you're using the character generator python tool, this is already handled for you!

+If not, this section is pending until I get the lists converted from that code...

 ### Step X: Randomize Your Starting Equipment

+If you're using the character generator python tool, this is already handled for you!

+If not, this section is pending until I get the lists converted from that code...

 ### Step X: Confirm and Note Important Sub-Stats

-* Experience Level and Character Tier
+* Experience Level (1) and associated Character Tier (1)
-* Armor Class (AC)
+* Armor Class (AC) = 10 + DEX mod + AC mod from any Armour and Shields
-* Melee Attack Modifier
+* Melee Attack Modifier = STR mod + any class mods
-* Melee Damage Modifier
+* Melee Damage Modifier = STR mod
-* Missile Attack Modifier
+* Missile Attack Modifier = DEX mod + any class mods
-* Movement Speed
+* Movement Speed = determined by class (human base is 30)

+#### Step X: Randomize Your Character Traits

 ### Step X: Name Your Characters